 The fuel transfer pump and control are available as an option when a sub-base fuel tank is provided.
 The automatic control operates the fuel pump to maintain a reservoir of fuel in the sub-base tank.

-This section explains functions of the control panel lamps, components and operation/testing of the day tank fuel control system.
+This section explains functions of the control panel lamps, components and operation of the day tank fuel control system.
+All red color lamps indicate a fault condition.

 Control Panel Switches and Indicators